 The lesser-known Croatian destination of Zadar on the country’s northern Dalmatian Coast is a relatively undiscovered jewel well worth exploring.
 Indulging in fresh seafood at every meal and marveling at the swoon-worthy backdrop of the Adriatic Sea to the west and the Velebit mountain range to the east are highlights of any trip here.

 Rich with history, including Roman and Venetian ruins, Zadar is the perfect jumping-off point for venturing to nearby islands with stunning beaches or inland to hike in awe-inspiring national parks brimming with waterfalls.

-Strolling through the old town of Zadar, you’ll feel transported back in time.
+Strolling through the old town of Zadar, one of the most beautiful places in Croatia, you’ll feel transported back in time.
 Visit St. Mary’s Church, the Cathedral of St. Anastasia, the Church of St. Donatus, and the Museum of Ancient Glass to learn about the long-running tradition of glass-blowing in the region.

 Adventure along the Zrmanja and Krupa rivers in the Velebit Nature Park, and embark on a kayak safari through clear waters as you navigate rapids and marvel at waterfalls throughout the canyon.
 Head to the hills above the city for a wine tasting experience at the Royal Vineyards, where you’ll sip and savor pairings while taking in the panoramic views of Zadar below.

 Italy is always a good idea, and Trieste is another hidden pearl to prove that.
 Wander the ancient Roman Amphitheater that still stands; gaze at the resident Castle of Saint Giusto, perched upon the Capitoline Hill, which offers fantastic views of Trieste; and sample regional Italian food, like the local goulash Triestino.